mpv-player/mpv/DOCS/man/options.rst

 ---------------

 ``--alang=<languagecode[,languagecode,...]>``
-    Specify a priority list of audio languages to use.
-Different container formats employ different language codes.
-DVDs use ISO 639-1 two-letter language codes, Matroska, MPEG-TS and NUT use ISO 639-2 three-letter language codes, while OGM uses a free-form identifier.
+    Specify a prioritized list of audio languages to use, as IETF language tags.
+    Equivalent ISO 639-1 two-letter and ISO 639-2 three-letter codes are treated the same.
+The first tag in the list that matches track's language in the file will be used.
+A track that matches more subtags will be preferred over one that matches fewer.
 See also ``--aid``.

     This is a string list option.
 See `List Options`_ for details.